Numerical analysis of a mixed-dimensional poromechanical model with frictionless contact at matrix-fracture interfaces: Introduction

 Key difficulties arise in the analysis and numerical analysis of this type of mixed-dimensional poromechanical models.
 They are first related to the nonlinear dependence of the flow on the fracture aperture, and by the nonlinear contact mechanics itself.
 Second, they result from the geometrical complexity induced by fracture networks which must account for immersed, non-immersed, and intersecting fractures.
 Furthermore, one must also handle the degeneracy of the fracture conductivity as a result of the vanishing fracture aperture at immersed fracture tips.
 Few works are available in the literature and they are all based on simplifying assumptions, none addressing all the difficulties raised by such models.
 In~\cite{GWGM2015,hanowski2018}, the authors consider a simplified model assuming open fractures with no contact and a frozen fracture conductivity leading to a linear poromechanical coupling.
 The well-posedness is obtained based on a detailed analysis of weighted function spaces accounting for the degeneracy of the fracture conductivity at the tips.
 In~\cite{GDM-poromeca-cont,GDM-poromeca-disc}, a convergence analysis to a weak solution is carried out in the Gradient Discretization (GD) framework for a mixed-dimensional two-phase poromechanical model assuming open fractures with no contact but taking into account the full nonlinear coupling and the degeneracy at the fracture tips.
 As a result of the no-contact assumption, lower bounds on the discrete porosity and fracture aperture solutions must be assumed, which precludes to obtain the existence of a weak solution as a by-product of the convergence analysis.
-In the recent preprint~\cite{BN2021}, the authors carry out a well-posedness analysis based on mixed-dimensional geometries and monotone operators theory.
-They consider a Tresca frictional contact model, but neglect the dependence of the fracture conductivity on the aperture, and the conductivity is not allowed to vanish at the tips.
+In \cite{Boon2023}, the authors carry out a well-posedness analysis based on mixed-dimensional geometries and monotone operators theory.
+They consider a Tresca frictional contact model, but neglect the dependence of the fracture conductivity on the aperture, and the conductivity is not allowed to vanish at the tips. {In the preprint~\cite{dehoop2023coupling}, the authors prove the well-posedness of a mixed-dimensional poromechanical model using a regularized contact model accounting for friction and assuming a frozen fracture conductivity.
+In the recent preprint~\cite{both2023global} the authors obtain a global existence result for a two-phase poromechanical model (without fractures) including a bound constraint on the porosity and accounting for degeneracy of mobilities.}

 In this paper, we carry out a convergence analysis of the discrete model using compactness arguments.
 The model we consider has a range of challenging features: frictionless contact at matrix--fracture interfaces, complex fracture networks, nonlinear dependence of the flow on the fracture aperture, as well as the degeneracy of the fracture conductivity at the fracture tips.
 The analysis we carry out moreover covers many different numerical approximations of the flow and mechanical components of the model.
 As a by-product of this convergence analysis, we also obtain the existence of a weak solution to the continuous model.
 To the best of our knowledge, this is the first complete numerical analysis of such a complex poromechanical model, with all the above-mentioned features.
 We also highlight how this analysis, carried out through a general approach, could potentially be adapted to even more complex models (e.g., multi-phase flows).